 Ace Hotels is a strategic partner with the Clinton Health Matters Initiative, Tumblr and Jawbone in a health-based codeathon series helping to disrupt an unhealthy environment that normally surrounds hackathons.
 By crafting a program that adheres to the eight hour work day, complete with exercise breaks, time away from the computer, healthy snacks (nuts, fruit, yogurt) and education, Ace Hotels has set a new example of how hackathons can be redefined for a healthy and more effective experience.

 Alliance for a Healthier Generation Out of School Time

 The Alliance for a Healthier Generation will expand its work to increase access to healthier foods and physical activity in out-of-school time environments.
 More than 15 percent of American youth are involved in afterschool programs and millions more engaged in summer camps, community centers and faith-based organizations.
-Through the expansion, the Alliance’s Healthy Out-of-School Time work will grow to ensure 5.5 million young people, through 6,300 out-of-school time providers, will have access to healthier foods and increased opportunities for physical activity outside of the school day.
+Through the expansion, the Alliance’s Healthy Out-of-School Time work is now reaching more than 177,000 youth, through 1,600 out-of-school time program sites, to improve access to healthier foods and increase opportunities for physical activity outside of the school day.